Safer Towns and Cities - Crime Prevention

 non-members $1,650 (incl GST)

 Feeling safe is often about the “look” and the “feel” of the environments we find ourselves in.
 Dark and deserted public spaces may be avoided while we may be attracted to places that are animated by the presence of other people.

-Crime Prevention Through Environmental Design (or “septed”) employs principles that seek to reduce and prevent opportunistic crime by planning and designing in specific settings to ensure that people can see and be seen, that only legitimate people gain access into and out of private spaces, that areas have a sense of ownership and activity and that public and private spaces are well managed and maintained.
+Safer Towns and Cities - Crime Prevention employs principles that seek to reduce and prevent opportunistic crime by planning and designing in specific settings to ensure that people can see and be seen, that only legitimate people gain access into and out of private spaces, that areas have a sense of ownership and activity and that public and private spaces are well managed and maintained.

 The three-day course also explores the idea of “neighbourliness” and how the social environment can impact on the prevention of crime while also exploring broader notions of liveability and sustainability in creating safer towns and cities.